 We are a small school occupying an idyllic rural setting in the village of Langar, on the Nottinghamshire / Leicestershire border.
-We enjoy a close relationship with the church and community, are helped and supported by them and in turn, are able to make reciprocal gestures.
+As a Voluntary Controlled Church of England school, we enjoy a close relationship with the church of St Andrew's and hold regular events and collective worships there.
+We have forged strong links with the community, who help and support us and are able to make reciprocal gestures, such as community dinners.

 Parents are very supportive of their children and school, volunteering their services and working tirelessly through the PTA to provide social and fund raising events.

-We are part of the Fosse Five cluster – a partnership of five small rural primary schools situated in the vicinity of the old Roman road, the Fosse Way.
+We are part of the Fosse Schools – a partnership of small rural primary schools situated in the vicinity of the old Roman road, the Fosse Way.
 Our aim is to work in partnership to enrich and enhance the educational opportunities already provided by the individual schools.

-We are also a member of the Rushcliffe Learning Alliance, a group of 31 primary schools, which provides services for its members (professional development, procurement, etc) formerly provided by the Local Authority.
+We are also a member of the Rushcliffe Schools Alliance, a group of 31 primary schools, which provides services for its members (professional development, procurement, etc) formerly provided by the Local Authority.

 The school includes a spacious hall, four classrooms, a pre-school room, full cook kitchen, community room, administration offices and staff room.
 An extensive outdoor environment offers undercover learning facilities, a science and investigational area, quiet working environment and extensive sports facilities.

-The school works with the Pre-School Learning Alliance to deliver education and childcare for children from 0 – 11 years of age.
+The school works with the Early Years Learning Alliance to deliver education and childcare for children from 0 – 11 years of age.
 Childcare facilities are available between 7.30am and 6.pm for fifty-one weeks of the year.